Barn Buddies - Cat adoption program

 Not every cat who comes into the shelter is suitable to life in a home.
 Not every cat enjoys to be picked up or pet.
 But this doesn't mean that these healthy animals can't fulfill a role--how about as mousers?

 Everybody loves a barn cat--they keep the pests away, they are low-maintenance, and sometimes, pets and purrs can be a bonus.
 But dealing with litters and litters of kittens each spring is not worth it.
 We all know about the problem with pet overpopulation, so let's break the cycle.
-Every cat we adopt out will be spayed/neutered, given current vaccinations, de-wormed and treated for fleas and ticks.
+Every cat we adopt out will be spayed/neutered, and when able to, given vaccinations.

 Adopting a Barn Cat gives a not-so-typically-adoptable cat a second chance--and it puts them to work!
 Let these cats help you control rodent and pest populations in a non-toxic, natural way.
 All while SAVING LIVES!